Bell AH-1 SuperCobra: United States

 During 1983, Marine Cobras took part in the invasion of Grenada.
 They were typically used to perform close air support and helicopter escort missions; a total of two AH-1Ts were shot down and three crew members killed.
-That same year, Marine AH-1s were also deployed off the coast of Beirut, Lebanon, amid the Lebanese civil war in support of the Multinational Peacekeeping Force.
+That same year, Marine AH-1s were also deployed off the coast of Beirut, Lebanon, amid the Lebanese Civil War in support of the Multinational Peacekeeping Force.
 In this theatre, the AH-1s were typically armed with Sidewinder missiles and guns, which were intended to be used as an emergency air defense measure to counter the threat of light civil aircraft being piloted by suicide bombers.

 During the mid-1980s, the AH-1W variant entered service with the USMC.
 Between, 1986 to 1999, the service took delivery of 179 Super Cobras.

 In the late 1980s, in response to the Tanker War of the wider Iran–Iraq War, USMC Cobras were dispatched for Operation Earnest Will in the Persian Gulf to escort shipping and deter attacks upon them.
 It was during these missions that Cobras sank three Iranian patrol boats while losing a single AH-1T to Iranian anti-aircraft fire.
 USMC Cobras from flew "top cover" during an evacuation of U.S. and other foreign citizens from Liberia in 1990.

 During the Gulf War, 78 Marine SuperCobras were deployed, flying a total of 1,273 sorties in Iraq.
-While no combat losses were reportedly incurred, three AH-1s were lost to accidents either during and after the combat operations.
+While no combat losses were reportedly incurred, three AH-1s were lost to accidents either during or after the combat operations.
 The AH-1W units were credited with destroying 97 tanks, 104 armored personnel carriers and vehicles, and two anti-aircraft artillery sites during the 100-hour ground campaign.

 USMC Cobras were also used in various other operations throughout the 1990s.
-The type provided support for the U.S. humanitarian intervention in Somalia, Operation Restore Hope, during 1992–1993.
+The type provided support for the U.S. humanitarian intervention in Somalia, Operation Restore Hope, during 1992–1993, where they were used during the Bloody Monday raid on 12 July 1993.
 They were also employed during the U.S. invasion of Haiti during 1994.
 USMC Cobras were used in U.S. military interventions in the former Yugoslavia in the 1990s; specifically, two AH-1Ws assisted in the rescue of USAF Captain Scott O'Grady, after his F-16 was shot down by a SAM in June 1995.

 A Super Cobra flies past during a Search and Seizure (VBSS) drill in 2009.